Frequently Asked Questions

 Scrimmages: We also schedule scrimmages (practice matches) throughout the year, both internally and with other schools.
 Most scrimmages will be scheduled during practice times, and members will be notified in advance of specific dates.

 On top of these explicit time commitments, GSUMT members will also be encouraged to study and learn the case material and rules of evidence on their own time.
+Our members' outstanding commitment to the team over the years has directly translated into our breakthrough success!

-Q: How much are dues
+Q: How much are dues?

-Joining the team
+Joining the Team

 Q: How do I join?

-Q: What do tryouts look like????
+Q: What do tryouts look like?

-So what???
 Mock Trial is not just for pre-law students; it's for anyone looking to gain a meaningful experience in college.
 If you love to argue, have any experience in public speaking, are a recovering theater kid, or are just looking for a good time, then Georgia State Mock Trial could be for you!